zhuliuyang0203/23432123/README.md

 <br>

-Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
-Selenium specifically provides an infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/) — a platform and language-neutral coding interface compatible with all major web browsers.
+Selenium is an umbrella project that includes a variety of tools and libraries for automating web browsers.
+Specifically, Selenium provides infrastructure for the [W3C WebDriver specification](https://w3c.github.io/webdriver/) — a platform- and language-neutral interface compatible with all major web browsers.Selenium specifically provides an infrastructure for the

 The project is made possible by volunteer contributors who've generously donated thousands of hours in code development and upkeep.